-The agency must meet requirements and criteria in effect for the separation of cash handling and accounting functions (45 CFR 302.20) as provided in the Child Support Bulletin 07-10.
+The agency must meet requirements and criteria in effect for the separation of cash handling and accounting functions (45 CFR 302.20) as provided in the Child Support Bulletin 07-10R.

-The child support agency should either refuse to collect support payments or convert payments from payers to a county check and forward to the WISCTF within 24 hours.
+The child support agency should either refuse to collect support payments or convert payments from payers to a county check and forward to the WISCTF as soon as "reasonably" possible not to exceed (5) business days.